shreyashahi30/Tredence_Case_Study/README.md

 ---

 ## Overview
-Notebook can be opened directly in Google Colab.
 Traditional neural network pruning is usually performed after training by removing low-importance weights.
 This project integrates pruning directly into the learning process.

 Each connection is assigned a learnable gate value between **0 and 1**: